milanglacier/nvim/README.md

 3. You should define `<leader>` key mappings before defining any keymaps that uses `<Leader>`.

 4. nerd font need to be installed.
 One of the font is provided in the repository.

+5. A somewhat annoying things compared to vscode is that I cannot manually set the workspace folder.
+As a workaround, I set `<leader>cd` to change working directory to current file, and `<leader>cu` to move upward one level